 The first main objective of this paper is to model the extreme values of sea level surges using the Generalized Extreme Value (GEV) distribution.
 The GEV distribution is suitable for modelling the maximum or minimum of a dataset and is defined by the following parameters: location (𝜇), scale (𝜎), and shape (𝜉).
 In this case, we model the maxima.
 The GEV distribution encompasses three types of extreme distributions: the Gumbel, Fréchet and Weibull distributions.
 Each is used under different circumstances for modelling extreme values.
 The GEV can decide which of these distributions is most suitable and apply it.
 The notation for the model is:

-ymax (s, t) | μ (s, t) ∼ GEV (μ (s, t), σ, ξ)
+ymax (s, t) | μ (s), σ(s), ξ(s) ∼ GEV (μ (s), σ(s), ξ(s))

-In this equation, 𝑦max (𝑠, 𝑡) represents the maximum surge at location 𝑠 and time 𝑡, and 𝜇 (𝑠, 𝑡) is the location parameter that varies over space and time.
-Location (𝜇) shifts the distribution along the x axis, determining the central tendency of the maxima. (s) and (t) cause variation in (𝜇) allowing it to capture spatial and temporal factors.
-Scale (𝜎) controls the spread or dispersion of the distribution, and shape (𝜉) defines the tail behaviour, usually taking the form of Gumbel, Fréchet or Weibull distribution.
-Finally, the GEV distribution is conditioned on the location parameter (𝜇).
-In other words, the distribution of ymax is dependent on the value of 𝜇 (𝑠, 𝑡).
+In this equation, 𝑦max (𝑠, 𝑡) represents the maximum surge at location 𝑠 and time 𝑡, and 𝜇 (𝑠) is the location parameter that varies over space.
+Location (𝜇) shifts the distribution along the x axis, determining the central tendency of the maxima. (s) causes variation in (𝜇) allowing it to capture spatial factors.
+Scale (𝜎(s)) controls the spread or dispersion of the distribution, and shape (𝜉(s)) defines the tail behaviour, usually taking the form of Gumbel, Fréchet or Weibull distribution.

-In practical terms, applying this distribution to our sea level surge data involves estimating parameters 𝜇 (𝑠, 𝑡), (𝜎), and (𝜉).
-We can then model the variability by allowing the location parameter to vary over space and time.
-This allows us to calculate return levels for each location which can be visualised, and a temporal clustering analysis of exceedances of these return levels can identify areas of vulnerability to sea level surges.
+In practical terms, applying this distribution to our sea level surge data involves estimating parameters 𝜇 (𝑠), 𝜎(s), and 𝜉(s).
+We can consider the spatial variability by allowing the parameters to vary over space.
+This allows us to calculate return levels for each location. which can be visualised, and a temporal clustering analysis of exceedances of these return levels can identify areas of vulnerability to sea level surges.

 Figure 5 provides an overview of the sea level surge daily maxima for Dun Laoghaire station from 2010-2014, a subset for clarity purposes.
 The analysis will consist of two different approaches of using a GEV distribution.
 Firstly, a block maxima approach considers the maximum value for given station each year as the extreme value.
 Each maximum point is used to populate the “extreme” value subset from which we fit the GEV distribution.
-The visualisation of a block maxima approach is as shown above.
+The visualisation of the block maxima is as shown above.

 By comparison, a threshold analysis, or Peaks Over Threshold (POT) method, takes a given quantile of the data to use as the extreme subset.
-For this analysis, the 95th quantile is used as a threshold.
+For this analysis, the 95th percentile is used as a threshold.
 Any points in the top 5% of values in each year will be considered to calculate the return levels for a given station.
-This method is highlighted above in figure 6.
+This method is highlighted above in Figure 6.
 According to the Fisher-Tippett-Gnedenko theorem, the block maxima converge to one of the Generalized Extreme Value (GEV) distributions: Gumbel, Fréchet, or Weibull.
 However, for a POT method, the Generalised Pareto Distribution, and specifically the Pareto distribution, are more adept at capturing the tail behaviour of the distribution.
 The convergence to the GPD, and thereby the Pareto distribution, when modelling exceedances over a high threshold is mathematically justified by the Pickands-Balkema-de Haan theorem (Pickands, 1975).

 Both the block maxima and threshold approaches are to be tested, and their resulting return levels will be compared.